How Do I Obtain Medical Marijuana in Georgia? | Cannabis Oil Law

 Become a Pharmacist

 Train in the safe and effective use of medical cannabis as a Doctor of Pharmacy (PharmD) student at PCOM School of Pharmacy.
-Complete our online request information form to learn more about our program or apply today.
+Complete our online request information form to learn more about our program.

 REQUEST PROGRAM INFORMATION